Edmund Sylvers: Biography

 Born in Memphis, Tennessee, and raised in Los Angeles, California, Sylvers was the fifth child born to Shirley Mae (née Wyble) (1932 – 2014) and Leon Frank Sylvers Jr. (1932 – 2005).
-At the age of 14, he began his entertainment career as a voice actor playing the role of Marlon Jackson on the ABC–TV cartoon series The Jackson 5ive.
+At the age of 14, he began his entertainment career as a voice actor playing the role of Marlon Jackson on the ABC TV cartoon series The Jackson 5ive.
 After the series ended when he was 15, Sylvers joined his family-based group as the lead singer, and he was 18 in 1975 when he sang lead on the group's biggest hit, "Boogie Fever".
 After the group's success passed, Sylvers embarked on a solo career, releasing his debut Have You Heard in 1980.

 Personal life

 Sylvers dated singer Freda Payne (who was 15 years his senior) from 1979 until January 1983.
 Sylvers had 11 children, one of whom is actor Jeremy Sylvers, who is most known for his role in the 1991 horror film Child's Play 3.
-After a ten-month battle with lung cancer, Edmund Sylvers died at a Virginia hospital on March 11, 2004, at age 47.
+Ten months after being diagnosed with lung cancer, Edmund Sylvers died at a Virginia hospital on March 11, 2004, at age 47.